Sherlockboy/LaravelStore/README.md

 Left part of Checkout page looks different for authorized and unauthorized user.

-##### Guest
+##### For Guest

 Guest has form which allows to add delivery address information (`address form`) - Full name, email, Country, City, Street, Zip and phone.
 This information will be saved not as address but as part of order itself.

-##### Authorized user
+##### For Authorized user

-For authorized user this part is splitted into two different parts: left with `address form` to add new delivery address and right, simple selector which allows to select delivery address.
+For authorized user this part is split into two different parts:
+ - Left part contains `address form` which allows to add new delivery address.
+ - Right part contains simple selector which allows to select delivery address.

-Ideally, I'd prefer to provide ability for customer to enter new address information without forcing him/her to create new address entity - i.e. just like guest - but this implementation requires more advanced level of JS while this project is mostly backend demo.
+Ideally, I'd prefer to provide ability for customer to enter new address information without forcing him/her to create new address entity - i.e. just like guest - but this implementation requires more advanced level of JS while this project is mostly a backend demo.

 ### Login/Register

 These pages were created using OOB Laravel tools - so, nothing specific about them.
-The only thing which is worth mentioning is that websites has two different user types - `user` and `admin` - and only `user` can be created using registration form.
+The only thing which is worth mentioning is that website has two different user types - `user` and `admin` - and only `user` can be created using registration form. `admin` user can be created using custom CLI command (see below).

 ## Pages available for authorized user with type = `user`

 `User` has access to all pages which are accessible by guest (except for `Login` and `Register` of course as `user` is already logged in) + access to user account pages:

-### Account Dashboard
+### Account - My Account

 The very left part of page has Account navigation bar with links to another user account pages (`user navigation`).
+`user navigation` is presented at all account pages.

-Main part of account dashboard is splitted into two parts - left allow to edit account information - username, email, full name, password, right part displays `address form` with default address and allows to edit this address (if user has default address).
+Main part of account dashboard is split into two parts:
+- Left parts contains form which allows to edit account information - username, email, full name, password
+- Right part displays `address form` with default address and allows to edit this address (if user has default address).
+If there is no default address, this part will contain message about it and link to Account Addresses tab.

+### Account - My orders
+Right part contains table with list of all orders made by `user` sorted from newest to oldest.
+Each line contains some basic information about order - date, status, price and delivery address details.
+Each line is clickable and leads to order details page.

+##### Order details page

+This page contains order details:
+ - Left part contains table with list of ordered products.
+ - Right part contains order summary - Full price and delivery details.

+### My Account - My addresses
+This page contains all user addresses.
+Addresses are displayed in `address form` which allows to edit address right here.
+It also contains empty `address form` which allows to add new Address.

+User can have only one default address, so if you mark one address as default and save it, previous default address will be set as not-default.

+### My Account - My Wishlist
+If `user` added some products to his/her wishlist, this products will be displayed here, together with button which allows to remove product from wishlist.

+If there are no products in wishlist, corresponding message will be displayed.